Randomized batch-sampling Kaczmarz methods for solving linear systems: Experimental Results

 \subsection{Multi-scale data matrices}

 A data matrix $A$ is said to have a multi-scale structure if certain sub-data blocks differ from others in terms of magnitude.
-To simplify the analysis, we construct matrices with a two-scale structure for testing purposes.
-Specifically, we scale a sub-data block of $A$ such that its spectral norm becomes a fraction $\alpha \in (0,1)$ of its original value, while leaving the other sub-data blocks unchanged.
-This operation introduces a clear scale disparity across different blocks of the data matrix.
+For simplicity, we construct matrices with a two-scale structure for testing purposes.
+Specifically, a sub-data block of $A$ is scaled by a factor $\alpha=0.2$, while leaving the other sub-data blocks unchanged.
+This operation introduces a clear magnitude disparity from one block to the others.

-When the original matrix $A$ is randomly generated, we conduct experiments based on its modified instance with a two-scale structure.
-FIG. \ref{fig:label1} and FIG. \ref{fig:label2} show the comparison between the theoretical rate bounds and the empirical convergence rates under different matrix shapes.
-Specifically, in the wide matrix setting, the number of rows is fixed at $m=100$, while the number of columns varies over $n=500,1000,1500,2000,2500$.
-In the tall matrix setting, we fix $m=1000$ and set $n=200,300,400,500,600$.
-The scaling factor is set to be $\alpha=0.2$, and we compute both the theoretical rate bounds and the empirical convergence rates under various block sizes $q$.